obrunet/Looker_Data_Analysis/01.LookML_Dev/README.md

   - Project Settings

 5. Git Branching
 - When in dev mode, it automatically creates a personal dev branch for you (read-only to all other devs).
-You areable to view and test, but not change, code in other dev' personal branches.
+You are able to view and test, but not change, code in other dev' personal branches.
 - you can also create other Git branch in order to implement a quick fix: choose the branch you want to fork, make your fix & deploy to production.
 - one can create a shared branch allowing easy collaboration on larger projects.